retransmit/prism/README.md

 # Retransmit

 Retransmit is a broker that integrates data from multiple backend microservices and exposes them at HTTP endpoints.
 For example, GET /users might need to fetch data from the 'user service' as well as the 'friends service'.
-Retransmit will service the request by contacting both these services and then merging the result as needed.
+Retransmit will create a response by contacting both services and then merging the result as specified.
+As of now, retransmit can talk to backend services via HTTP as well as Redis pub-sub.

-responds to HTTP requests (ie, it acts as a web server)

-with data from multiple backend micro-services.

-integrates data from multiple micro-services and exposes them at

-makes them available at specified HTTP endpoints.
-The backend services talk the Retransmit via Redis pub sub.
+Here's a diagram:

+[IMAGE]